pytoolz/toolz/doc/source/heritage.rst

 Heritage
 ========

-The Python language provides a high quality set of core data structures (i.e. tuples, lists, dictionaries, sets), lazy iterators, and functions as first class objects.
-While Python was originally intended as an imperative language [Guido_], these elements also support a rich set of features from the functional paradigm.
+While Python was originally intended as an imperative language [Guido_], it contains all elements necessary to support a rich set of features from the functional paradigm.
+In particular its core data structures, lazy iterators, and functions as first class objects can be combined to implement a common standard library of functions shared among many functional languages.

 This was first recognized and supported through the standard libraries itertools_ and functools_ which contain functions like ``permutations``,